shocknet/Lightning.Pub/README.md

 This method installs all dependencies and creates systemd entries.
 It has been tested only in Ubuntu/Debian x64 environments, but is general enough that it should work on any linux system with systemd.

 Mac support is rough'd in, but completely untested.
 Help wanted.
-Please report any issues.

 To start, run the following command: